torognes/vsearch/man/commands/vsearch-fastq_stats.1.md

 Observed quality values are sorted in decreasing order.

-1. ASCII: character encoding the quality score.
+1. ASCII: character encoding the quality score
-2. Q: Phred quality score.
+2. Q: Phred quality score
-3. Pe: probability of error associated with the quality score.
+3. Pe: probability of error associated with the quality score
-4. N: number of bases with this quality score.
+4. N: number of bases with this quality score
-5. Pct: fraction of bases with this quality score.
+5. Pct: fraction of bases with this quality score
-6. AccPct: fraction of bases with this quality score or higher.
+6. AccPct: fraction of bases with this quality score or higher

 ```text
 Q score distribution